—Julien Offroy de la Mettrie, L'Homme Machine

 Each workout is approximately 60 minutes long.

-Apply progressive overload for 6–8 weeks, then 2 weeks deload to 80% and 90% of your heaviest weights.
+Apply progressive overload for 6–8 weeks, then deload for 2 weeks at 80% and 90% of your heaviest weights.

 Experienced lifters who have trained for years may try: